chains-project/dirty-waters/README.md

 - `--check-deprecated`: Check for deprecated dependencies
 - `--check-forks`: Check for dependencies that are forks
 - `--check-provenance`: Check for dependencies with no build attestation
+- `--check-code-signature`: Check for dependencies with no/invalid code signature

 **Note**: The `--check-release-tags` and `--check-forks` flags require `--check-source-code` to be enabled, as release tags can only be checked if we can first verify the source code repository.